awersching/wedder/README.md

 Another option is using the [Weather Icons font](https://github.com/erikflowers/weather-icons) which is also included in Nerd Fonts.
 If you are using other fonts however like [Font Awesome](https://github.com/FortAwesome/Font-Awesome) there will most likely be conflicts.

-## Technologies

-### OpenWeatherMap

-To use the OpenWeatherMap API it is required to create a [free account](https://home.openweathermap.org/users/sign_up).
-The free account allows a maximum of 60 API calls per minute.

-### IP-API

-The [IP-API](http://ip-api.com/) service used for geolocation is free to use and does not require an account.
-It allows a maximum of 150 API calls per minute.